infinitered/apisauce/README.md

 will also have these properties:

 ```
 data     - Object - this is probably the thing you're after.
 status   - Number - the HTTP response code
 headers  - Object - the HTTP response headers
 config   - Object - the `axios` config object used to make the request
+duration - Number - the number of milliseconds it took to run this request
 ```

 ### Adding Monitors